-This course is designed for students intending to major in liberal arts areas such as English, the social sciences, foreign languages, art, music, etc. The course topics may include (but are not limited to) sets and counting, patterns and symmetry, data collection, probability, statistics, normal distributions, personal finance, voting methods, weighted voting and power, apportionment methods, sequences, mathematical modeling, and graph theory.
+This course is designed for students intending to major in liberal arts areas such as English, the social sciences, foreign languages, art, music, etc. The course topics may include (but are not limited to): sets and counting, patterns and symmetry, data collection, probability, statistics, normal distributions, personal finance, voting methods, weighted voting and power, apportionment methods, sequences, mathematical modeling, and graph theory.
 Note: this course is not a prerequisite for any higher-level math courses.
-(CC, CR, & Online-fall, spr; CR-sum)
+(CC, CR, & Online-fall, spr; Online-sum)

-MATH 1110 $^{}$ Introduction to Statistics, 3 credits
+MATH 1110 Introduction to Statistics, 3 credits

-Prerequisite: MATH 0205, 0210 or 0220 (or equivalent course) with a C or better, appropriate score on math assessment test.
+Prerequisite: MATH 0240 or appropriate score on math placement test or equivalent.